A liver scan uses a radioactive material to check how well the liver or spleen is working.

 Liver scan Risks

-There is some concern with radiation from any scan.
-However, the level of radiation in this procedure is less than that of most x-rays and is not considered significant enough to cause harm to the average person.
+Radiation from any scan is always a slight concern.
+The level of radiation in this procedure is less than that of most x-rays.
+It is not considered to be enough to cause harm to the average person.

-Pregnant or nursing women should consult their health care provider before any exposure to radiation, because fetuses and nursing babies are more sensitive to the effects of radiation.
+Pregnant or nursing women should consult their health care provider before any exposure to radiation.

 Lidofsky S. Jaundice.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2010:chap 20.